thingsym/vaw/README-ja.md

 	* change database charset from utf8 to utf8mb4
 	* add MailHog
 * version 0.5.2 - 2017.08.17
-	* bump up PHP version number to 7.1.7
+	* bump up PHP version to 7.1.7
 	* fix phpenv.sh
 	* change setting name from ssl_admin to ssl_wp_admin
 	* enable sync-dir with before-command and after-command